getodk/governance/README.md

-# Open Data Kit Governance Documents
+# Open Data Kit Governance

 This repository contains governance documents for the Open Data Kit Community.
 Unless otherwise mentioned, all documents in this repository are licensed under the [Attribution-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-sa/4.0/) (CC BY-SA 4.0).